NEOdinok/backend-node/9_queues.md

 - **Consumer (client)** only processes and acknowledgments messages.
 - **Simplifies client code**, **reduces the load** on the consumer.

-## RabbitMQ Core Entities

-- **Exchange**
-  Think of an exchange like a post office sorter: it receives every incoming message and, based on rules, decides which queue(s) should get it.

-- **Queue**
-  A queue is like your home mailbox: messages sit here until a consumer (you) comes by and picks them up.

-- **Binding**
-  A binding is the address label that links an exchange to a queue.
-It tells the exchange, “If a message matches this pattern, deliver it to that queue.”

-- **Virtual Host (vhost)**
-  A virtual host is like an apartment building with separate mailrooms: it provides isolated namespaces so multiple apps can use the same RabbitMQ server without stepping on each other’s messages.

-- **Connection**
-  A connection is the TCP “phone line” between your application and the RabbitMQ broker.
-You usually open one per application instance.

-- **Channel**
-  A channel is like an individual phone call on that line: it’s a lightweight, multiplexed session over a single connection.
-Best practice is to do most operations over channels rather than opening many connections.

-- **Message**
-  The actual letter you send: it carries a payload (body) and optional metadata (headers, routing key, TTL).
-Exchanges and queues handle messages.

 ## 📬 Delivery Guarantees

 - **At-least-once**